 As author William Arthur Wald said: “If you can imagine it, you can achieve it.
 If you can dream it, you can become it.”

-Whenever you think from your current situation about your goal you will always feel scarcity around it.
+Whenever you think about your goal from your current situation you will always feel scarcity around it.

 It’s totally normal.
 You can’t see it yet & you physically don’t have it yet.
 You’ve never experienced it before, therefore you feel lack around it.